Malaika5655/CodeAlpha_Stock_Portfolio_Tracker/README.md

 Option to save portfolio summary to .txt or .csv

-Clean output area with all entries and totals
+Clean the output area with all entries and totals

 Tech Stack: Python, Tkinter, CSV, File Handling